DavidRuhe/DavidRuhe.github.io/_posts/2022-01-01-variational-diffusion-models.md

 title: "Variational Diffusion Models"
 comments: true
 date:   2022-01-01 00:00:00 +0200
-excerpt: An exploration of denoising diffusion models using the influential paper by Kingma et al. as a primary resource.
-It specifically interprets these models as maximizers of the Evidence Lower Bound (ELBO).
-The post also includes a code implementation.
+excerpt: An exploration of denoising diffusion models using the paper "Variational Diffusion Models" by Kingma et al. (2021).
+It interprets these models as maximizers of the Evidence Lower Bound (ELBO) or, equivalently, as minimizers of the Kullback-Leibler divergence between the data and model distributions.
+A code implementation is also included.
 ---
 > January 2022.
 Note, this is still work in progress.
 If anything about the post or code is not clear, please let me know!